0065 Vice President for Administrative and Information Services

 Experience: A minimum of five years of progressively responsible administrative or financial services experience in most or all of the following areas is required.
 Experience with fiscal and legal requirements for capital projects is required (public sector preferred).
 Experience in and/or knowledge of information technology, architectural and engineering planning, design and construction, physical plant management, human resources, environmental management, and safety and transportation is preferred.

-Other: Requires a demonstrated commitment to equal employment opportunity, affirmative action, and the promotion of cultural pluralism, as well as an understanding of the importance of personnel, energy, environmental, security, and technology issues in the planning, design, and operation of physical facilities.
+Other: A demonstrated commitment to equal employment opportunity, affirmative action, and the promotion of cultural pluralism, as well as an understanding of the importance of personnel, energy, environmental, security, and technology issues in the planning, design, and operation of physical facilities is required.

 3. Facilitates the appropriate growth and development of the physical plant of the University, consistent with its mission, by developing a long range, yet sufficiently detailed, campus master plan designed to satisfy the University's academic and support requirements either through new construction or renovation of existing facilities.